gre-schmitz/gre-schmitz/README.md

 <h1 align="left">Hi 👋, I'm Greg</h1>
-<h3 align="left">Data Scientist, Economist, former Risk Manager</h3>
+<h3 align="left">Data Scientist, Economist</h3>

-- 🔭 I have just finished my first Data Science project, a real time GDP predictor: We are assessing the GDP in real time rather than waiting for the GDP's official announcements using an XGBoost model.
-We have used these insights to build an S&P predictor.
+- 👔 Coding some SQL and VBA didn't feel enough in my former role as a Risk Manager.
+So I decided to kiss goodbye my suits and ties to join the _Data Science & AI_ bootcamp by _Le Wagon_.

+- 🔭 As a graduation project we have just trained two cool models to predict GDP growth in real time and the S&P 500 📈.
 Check it out: [Beat the Market](https://project-btm-front.streamlit.app/)

+- 🕺 I loved it and I cannot wait to strengthen my newly gained knowledge.
+New projects incoming soon!

-- 🌱 I’m currently diving more deeply into Kensas/Tensorflow after having learned about them in a Data Science Bootcamp **Le Wagon Data Science & AI bootcamp**.
+- 🌱 I’m currently diving more deeply into Kensas/Tensorflow.
 Anyone feels like starting projects with me?
 Ideas are highly appreciated..

 - 🎛️ Challenge me: I bet I will beat you on _any_ music trivia!